BaptisteCarbillet/Vega/readme.md

 ### Step 3 : Waveshare RS485 CAN HAT installation

-First physically attach the Waveshare RS485/CAN hat to the 40-pin GPIO connector on the Raspberry Pi.
+First physically attach the Waveshare RS485/CAN hat to the 40-pin GPIO connector on the Raspberry PI.
  A properly installed Waveshare RS485/CAN hat looks like this

  ![Alt Text](/img/RS485.png)